ncoderz/env-m8/README.md

 This is generally because the information is simply not available to the code in any way.

-**Browser:** In the browser, information is retrieved from the `userAgent` string.
-It is generally a bad idea to use this information to change code behaviour, and the values in the string are not always correct.
-In any case, the `userAgent` can be easily spoofed.
+**Browser:** In the browser, platform and version information is retrieved from the `userAgent` string.
+Not all information is always available, also note that the `userAgent` can be easily spoofed.

 Known missing information:
 - **\[all\] Browser versions:** depend on what is available in the provided `userAgent`.
 Sometimes minor, patch, build versions are missing.